rhomobile/rhomobile-docs/eb/en/edge/api/NativeTabbar.md

 ### remove()
-Removes the current tabbar.
-Does nothing if there is no active tabbar.
+Removes all tabbar except the default tabbar whose index value is 0.
+Does nothing if there is no active tabbar other than tab 0.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>